josefadamcik/josefadamcik.cz/_posts/2022-05-18-starforged-valentin-session-3.md

 Next time, he should try to extract identification codes and coordinates from one of the Selena Station's supply ships.

 I learned that fighting a formidable group of foes can take quite some time.

+I also forgot/missed that a strong hit on the endure harm move gives me the controll (the initiative) when in combat.

 +1 momentum
 </aside>